Ironikus/wp-webhooks/readme.txt

 * Create a WordPress post using Alexa (Voice Control)
 * Create WordPress users from an Excel list
 * Send data to intercom when a user logs into your WordPress website
+* Fire your own PHP code based on incoming data

 = Features =